Hurricane Pamela makes landfall in Mexico, is set to bring flooding to Texas

 Where the Pacific and Atlantic hurricane seasons stand

-So far, 16 named storms have formed in the eastern Pacific compared to 20 named storms in the Atlantic.
+So far, 16 named storms have formed in the eastern Pacific compared with 20 named storms in the Atlantic.
 Ordinarily the eastern Pacific should see about 50 percent more than the Atlantic.

 The 2021 Atlantic season had been robust through September, but has since flatlined — at least temporarily.
 Only one name remains on the season’s “conventional” rotating list of Atlantic storm names before a new supplemental list of names will be utilized.

 Meteorologist can gauge how active a season has been through a metric called ACE, or Accumulated Cyclone Energy.
-It’s a measure of how much atmospheric energy storms expend on their winds, and is proportional to storm intensity and duration.
+It’s a measure of how much atmospheric energy storms expend on their winds and is proportional to storm intensity and duration.
 The Atlantic is running about 56 percent ahead of typical values for this point in the season thanks to long-lived storms like Sam and Larry, while the eastern Pacific sits about 28 percent behind.

 Ordinarily one ocean basin will balance out the other due to large-scale overturning circulations in the atmosphere.
 Air rising over one basin and enhancing storm development has to subside and sink somewhere, which often occurs over the other basin and suppresses storm growth.